Podcast Schedule: How to Keep Your Show Consistent and Get Better Results via @CoScheduleClick To Tweet

 Factors to Consider Before Establishing a ScheduleNot every schedule is created equal.
 No matter what the experts are touting, you know your audience and your niche best.
 Here are a few factors to help you create the ideal number of episodes and set up an editorial calendar.

-1. What is the Subject of Your Podcast?32% of Americans listen to podcasts at least once a month.
+1. What is the Subject of Your Podcast?In total, 38% of Americans have listened to a podcast within the last month.
 That’s a lot of people.
 How do you know what will work for your audience?
 The answer: look at your genre.
 Is your show about books?
 Generally, listeners will need at least one week to keep up with book reviews.
 Are you a gardening-focused podcast?
 You’ll need to publish content with the changing seasons in mind.
 Again, this depends on where you are and who you want to reach.
-Source Evergreen-type podcasts need yet another approach.
+Edison Research - Top podcast genres Evergreen-type podcasts need yet another approach.
 Since they are evergreen by nature, you need to keep them relevant by introducing new ideas, or tips that have not been covered already (yup, forget about the skyscraper technique).
 Determine whether you can commit to producing something original every week or just every other week.
 Every podcast is different.
 Step up to the plate and experiment with daily, weekly, bi-weekly, or monthly releases.
 Or best yet—ask your audience what they want.